Contribution Guide

 npm ci

-npm run dev # or npm run watch
+npm run dev # or npm run build

 The assets will be compiled into cms/resources/dist.
 You can now symlink them into your sandbox: